 NAME STATUS HABITAT POTENTIAL FOR OCCURRENCE ON SITE Wood Turtle (Glyptemys insculpta) ST Clear perennial streams in forested floodplains and nearby fields, wet meadows, and farmlands.
 Marginal aquatic winter-phase and terrestrial habitat present.
 Low potential for occurrence within study area due to marginal habitat and negative search results.
-Winter Wren SS (Troglodytes troglodytes) In Virginia, nests primarily in conifer and mixed hardwood-conifer forests at higher elevations in the mountains.
-Not known to nest in Fairfax County and Fairfa County is outside the normal breeding distribution of this species.
-Uncommon transient and winter visitor throughout Virginia May occur as a migrant or winter visitor in forested habitats within the study area.
-Northern Harrier (Circus cyaneus) Nests in a variety of open habitats, including marshy meadows; wet, lightly grazed pastures, old fields, freshwater and brackish marshes, and upland grasslands.
+Winter Wren (Troglodytes troglodytes) SS In Virginia, nests primarily in conifer and mixed hardwood- conifer forests at higher elevations in the mountains.
+Not known to nest in Fairfax County and Fairfax County is outside the normal breeding distribution of this species.
+Uncommon transient and winter visitor throughout Virginia.
+May occur as a migrant or winter visitor in forested habitats within the study area.
+Northern Harrier ( Circus cyaneus ) SS Nests in a variety of open habitats, including marshy meadows; wet, lightly grazed pastures, old fields, freshwater and brackish marshes, and upland grasslands.
 No breeding records are known from Virginia away from the Eastern Shore or marshes of the Chesapeake Bay.
 Forages in large open fields, oldfield communities and marshes.
 Fairfax County is outside the normal breeding distribution of the species.
 May occur in the study area during migration or winter, but not expected to occur regularly.
-Barn Owl (Tyto alba) SS Nests in silos, barns, and abandoned buildings, or large natural tree cavities.
+Barn Owl ( Tyto alba ) SS Nests in silos, barns, and abandoned buildings, or large natural tree cavities.
 Forages in open fields and grasslands.
 Suitable habitat not present within study area.
 Presumed absent.
-Brown Creeper SS (Certhia americana) In Virginia, nests primarily in old-growth coniferous and mixed hardwood coniferous forests in the extreme north and at higher elevations of the mountains.
+Brown Creeper (Certhia americana) SS In Virginia, nests primarily in old-growth coniferous and mixed hardwood coniferous forests in the extreme north and at higher elevations of the mountains.
 Recorded breeding at Huntley Meadows, Fairfax County from 1984 to the early 1990s, but no breeding season records there since the 1990s.
 Only known to nest in Fairfax County at Huntley Meadows Park from 1984 to 1990, but no breeding season records have been there since the early 1990s.
-Uncommon to common transient and winter visitor throughout Virginia, May occur as a migrant or winter visitor in forested habitats within the study area.
-Purple Finch (Carpodacus purpureus) SS In Virginia, known to nest only in high elevation coniferous an mixed forests in northwest Highland County and the Mou Rogers area.
+Uncommon to common transient and winter visitor throughout Virginia.
+May occur as a migrant or winter visitor in forested habitats within the study area.
+Purple Finch ( Carpodacus purpureus ) SS In Virginia, known to nest only in high elevation coniferous and mixed forests in northwest Highland County and the Mount Rogers area.
 In non-breeding season uses a wide range of forested habitats as well as orchards.
-Common visitor to Highland County and the Mount Rogers area.
-In non-breeding season uses a wide range of forested habitats as well as Fairfax County is outside the known breeding distribution of this species in Virginia.
+Common visitor to suburban bird feeders.
+Fairfax County is outside the known breeding distribution of this species in Virginia.
 Common transient and winter resident in Virginia Piedmont and Coastal Plain.
 May occur within study area in appropriate season.